From £23,9558

 We’ve not performance tested a later, updated Skyactiv-X, but it doesn’t take timing gear to notice that its six additional horses haven’t made a huge difference to the raw performance.

-The Mazda claws back some ground by virtue of its delightful manual gearbox.
-The throws are not quite as short and mechanical as in the Mazda MX-5, but just comparing it to one of the greatest manual shifts you will find at any price should tell you how good the 3’s is.
+With either engine, the 3's manual gearbox is a real selling point for keener drivers.
+The throws are not quite as short and mechanical as in the Mazda MX-5, but just comparing it to one of the greatest manual shifts you will find at any price should tell you how good it is.
 Every gear engages positively but without balking, and you can perform fingertip changes, or flash the lever through as you see fit.

 RIDE & HANDLING